 You’re wondering why one cardboard roll is red, aren’t you?

-It was left-over from one of our Christmas crafts.
+It was left-over from when we made our Cardboard Roll Christmas Candles.
 The colour is quite fitting for a Valentines activity so I figured we’d put it to work for us today.

 Ok, now that you’ve turned your cardboard rolls into stamps, it’s time to make some art!!